MEV Stealing Proofs

 )

 Proofs like that could be the basis for a trustless fraud proof system: Instead of relying on trusted oracles to monitor MEV stealing, anyone can prove stealing on chain and trigger a penalty to be applied.
-The limitations on beacon chain withdrawals serve as a challenge period (see Fraud Proof Challenge Period).
+The limitations on beacon chain withdrawals serve as a challenge period (see ).
 However there are limitations what rules can be verified in this manner.

-This is effectively the Phase 2 ruleset currently in place and the one suggested in the new penalty system draft: A block can come from one of the trusted relays or can be built locally as long as the correct fee recipient is used.
+This is effectively the ruleset currently in place and the one suggested in the new : A block can come from one of the trusted relays or can be built locally as long as the correct fee recipient is used.

 This rule set could be implemented with the beacon root and a way to link validator indices to pubkeys: To show that a penalty should be applied, a proof could be provided that a block did not use the smoothing pool or the node fee distributor and the last transaction in the block did not go there either.